facebook/react-native-website/docs/images.md

 ## Configuring iOS Image Cache Limits

 On iOS, we expose an API to override React Native's default image cache limits.
-This should be called from within your native AppDelegate code (e.g. within (e.g. within didFinishLaunchingWithOptions).
+This should be called from within your native AppDelegate code (e.g. within `didFinishLaunchingWithOptions`).

 ```objectivec
 RCTSetImageCacheLimits(4*1024*1024, 200*1024*1024);